-No. Chromebooks are expected to become an integral part of the education all students receive at the Weber School District and we want them to take advantage of the powerful learning resources available with it.
+No. Chromebooks are expected to become an integral part of the education all students receive at the Weber School District and we want them to take advantage of the powerful learning resources available to them.

 Can student work be transferred from their Chromebook to another device?

-Student applications, emails, bookmarks, documents, presentations and just anything done in the Chrome browser while a student is logged in is available on another Chrome browser on another device when the student logs in with his or her district email address.
-The content will be the same on the Chromebook as it is, say, on a PC desktop computer, so long as student are using a Chrome browser and their email login.
+Student applications, emails, bookmarks, documents, presentations, and just anything done in the Chrome browser while a student is logged in is available on another Chrome browser on another device when the student logs in with his or her district email address.
+The content will be the same on the Chromebook as it is on a PC desktop computer, so long as the student is using a Chrome browser and their district email login.

 What will it cost to charge the Chromebook at home?

-The electricity costs should be minimal to families over the school year, and the total cost is based on usage.
+The electricity costs should be minimal for families over the school year, and the total cost is based on usage.
 Below is a formula to help you develop an estimate.